alejandro-pujante/Aerosol-Sensors-Analysis/README.md

 # Aerosol-Sensors-Analysis
-Analysis, processing and visualization of particle sensor data focused on air quality.
+Analysis, processing and visualization of particle sensor data focused on air quality and validation of measurements.